j-broo/axpert-inverter-monitor/README.md

 You can create your own graphs by editing poll.sh and grepping different values of interest.

+NOTE: IOT Dashboard requires extensive configuration do parse the JSON data, so be prepared for trial and error.

 Bonus points:
 -------------
 Install ZerotierOne on your Pi and mobile device to be able to monitor your inverter from anywhere, not just your local network.